 Special applications large handguns

 Humongous Hand Cannon

 They fire a special-purpose, niche round such as .500 S&W, .454 Casull, or .480 Ruger.
 Some even fire a rifle round like .30 carbine or 5.56mm.

 Howbeit, such justifications do not really matter in fiction.
-And we have the niche of gunmen with superhuman strength (such as the typical cyberpunk operator with a full cybernetic arm) or who are just insane (like Jack Nicholson’s Joker in Batman).
+And we have the niche of gunmen with superhuman strength (such as the typical cyberpunk operator with a full cybernetic arm) or who are cinematically insane (like Jack Nicholson’s Joker in Batman).

 Some video games feature an Humongous Revolver as a Magnum pistol that is more powerful than most rifles, can kill most enemies in one shot and for which you can never find more than a handful of ammunition.
 Resident Evil games in particular feature this sort of absurdly powerful pistol.

 DCH Humongous Hand Cannon [BODY 03, Projectile weapons: 05, Range: 04, Ammo: 05, Rec.
 STR 03, R#02, Advantage: Edge (Projectile Weapons)].